 Calling meetings of Shareholders

-The Company may by resolution of the Board call a meeting of Shareholders to be held at the time and place (including 2 or more venues using technology which gives Attending Shareholders as a whole a reasonable opportunity to participate) and in the manner that the Board resolves.
+The Company may by resolution of the Board call a meeting of Shareholders to be held at the time and venue or venues (including 2 or more venues using technology or using Virtual Meeting Technology only, which gives Attending Shareholders, as a whole, a reasonable opportunity to participate) and in the manner that the Board resolves.

 The Board may in accordance with the Applicable Law specify a time by reference to which persons will be taken to hold Shares for the purpose of a meeting of Shareholders.